Can You Be Both Pro-Life and Pro-Choice?

-So again, tell me which of the above scenarios would be solved by having a law that prevents girls and women from having abortions?
+So, tell me, which of the above scenarios would be solved by having a law that prevents girls and women from having abortions?

 Right.
 The answer is "None."

-Why should anyone else have the right to force a girl or woman to carry and give birth to a baby with no consideration for her circumstance and her physical and mental health?
+Now tell me why should anyone else have the right to force a girl or woman to carry and give birth to a baby with no consideration for her circumstances and her physical and mental health?

-And why should the burden of responsibility for babies be placed solely on the shoulders of women and girls?
+Also, why should the burden of responsibility for pregnancy be placed solely on the shoulders of women and girls?

 Babies come from two people: a father and a mother.

-As Howard Wolowitz mentioned so eloquently on the Big Bang Theory, his part in creating his daughter took about five minutes.
+As was said so eloquently on the Big Bang Theory, Howard Wolowitz’s part in creating his daughter took less than five minutes.

-Of course, some fathers' roles might take more minutes, and they might be tremendously supportive, but no father has to do what the mother does—take physiological and emotional responsibility for the baby for nine months, give birth, and care for the newborn.
+Of course, some fathers’ roles might take more minutes, and they might be tremendously supportive, but even the best father doesn’t have to do what the mother does — take physiological and emotional responsibility for the baby for nine months, give birth, and care for the newborn.